-50. Although the powers of the Armenian Defender vis-à-vis the courts accordingly should be strictly limited, it is also necessary not to use an excess of caution in drawing the line.
+- 37. Although the powers of the Armenian Defender vis-à-vis the courts accordingly should be strictly limited, it is also necessary not to use an excess of caution in drawing the line.
 Among other things, the existence of a legal remedy should not prevent a person from filing a complaint with the Defender, and the Defender should have the right and obligation to advise the complainant about legal remedies within bounds of neutrality, and to comment thereon in cases where the subject matter of complaint appears to require recourse to the courts and the complaint should be dismissed for that reason.
-Also, the Defender should be able to issue recommendations on general matters related to court proceedings, such as the granting of free process.

-51. According to para.
+Also, the Defender should be able to issue recommendations to the administration on such matters a s the granting of free process. - 38.
+According to para.
 2 of Article 7, which has not been amended, the Defender shall not consider complaints concerning actions of non-governmental bodies and organisations or their officials.
-While this is appropriate as a general principle, it should not preclude having the mandate of the Defender extend to such parties in cases where they have been endowed by law with a public power to make decisions regarding the rights or obligations of person in similar manner as ordinary governmental authorities.
-Perhaps these cases may be regarded as included.
-(For comments in similar direction, see paragraph 20 above.)
+While this is appropriate as a general principle, it should not necessarily preclude having the mandate of the Defender extend to such parties in cases where they have been endowed by law with a public power to make decisions regarding the rights or obligations of person in similar manner as ordinary governmental authorities.
+Perhaps they may be regarded as included.